tomatophp/docs/learn/build-e-commerce.md

 php artisan tomato-ecommerce:install
 ```

-now everything i ready to install our e-commerce theme.
+Now everything is ready to install our e-commerce theme.

-this package will install tomato-products, tomato-orders, tomato-offers, tomato-branches for you
+This package will install tomato-products, tomato-orders, tomato-offers, tomato-branches for you

 to make everything work fine you need some actions, we need to install tomato-branches